 Average Weather in Lexington-Fayette Kentucky, United States

-In Lexington-Fayette, the summers are warm and humid, the winters are chilly and wet, and it is partly cloudy year round.
-Over the course of the year, the temperature typically varies from 26°F to 86°F and is rarely below 9°F or above 92°F.
+In Lexington-Fayette, the summers are warm and humid; the winters are short, very cold, and wet; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 26°F to 85°F and is rarely below 9°F or above 92°F.

-The hot season lasts for 3.8 months, from May 26 to September 21, with an average daily high temperature above 77°F. The hottest day of the year is July 21, with an average high of 86°F and low of 68°F.
+The hot season lasts for 3.8 months, from May 27 to September 20, with an average daily high temperature above 77°F. The hottest day of the year is July 20, with an average high of 85°F and low of 68°F.

 The cold season lasts for 3.0 months, from November 30 to February 28, with an average daily high temperature below 50°F. The coldest day of the year is January 29, with an average low of 26°F and high of 41°F.